 Plumtree is a small village with a population of around 200, located 5 miles (8 km) south-east of Nottingham, just off the A606 between Tollerton and Keyworth.
 Its population has remained fairly constant during its transition from an agricultural village to a residential one.

-It features a thriving church; a popular village hall; a pub called The Griffin Inn; a premier league cricket team; and the award-winning Perkins Bar & Bistro and Carriage Hall.
+It features a thriving church dedicated to St Mary; a popular village hall; a pub called The Griffin; a premier league cricket team; and the award-winning Perkins Bar & Bistro and Carriage Hall.

 About this Website

 This website contains an overview of Plumtree and the following parish council information, in line with the Transparency code for smaller authorities:

 - names and contact details for the Parish Councillors;

 - dates, agendas and minutes of Parish Council meetings;

 - details of Parish Council finance and governance.

 This website is complementary to the Plumtree Village website, see below.